bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 >> Get a list of the absolute paths of all externally referenced projects.

 > export(ramses_path, logic_path, compress)
 >> Export the active project.
 The paths of the Ramses and RamsesLogic files need to be specified.
-Additionallly compression can be enabled using the `compress` flag.
+Additionally, compression can be enabled using the `compress` flag.

 ## Active Project Access